Industry Specification Group (ISG) on Millimetre Wave Transmission (mWT) Activity Report 2023

 ISG mWT publications continue to draw the attention of the global telecoms industry and are widely used as reference by other industry organizations and standardization bodies.

-Further progress was made during the year on three new Group Reports, addressing:
+Meanwhile further progress has been made on three Group Reports, addressing:

-During the year ISG mWT continued its regular liaison with ETSI’s Technical Committee ATTM TM4 on antenna and equipment, in particular for systems operating in the so-called D-Band frequency range (130-174,8 GHz) and W-band frequency range (92−114,25 GHz).
+During the year ISG mWT has maintained its regular liaison with ETSI ATTM TM4 on antenna and equipment, in particular for systems operating in the so-called D-Band frequency range (130-174,8 GHz) and W-band frequency range (92‑114,25 GHz).

-Relevant activities within CEPT ECC (WG SE, SE19, SE21, SE40), ITU-R WP5C and GSMA continued to be monitored.
+Relevant activities within CEPT ECC (particularly WG SE, SE19, SE21, SE40), ITU‑R WP5C and GSMA continue to be monitored on an ongoing basis.

 See the full list of ISG mWT Work Items currently in development here.